togawa28/mousestyles/doc/source/report/classification.rst

 feature space containing only top features might be used to gain better interpretations of the model.

+**supervised learning: classification**
+For this project, we mainly focus on three classification algorithms, which are random forests, gradient boosting and support vector machines (SVM).

+# Introduction
+Random forests is a notion of the general technique of random decision forests that are an ensemble learning method for classification, regression and other tasks, that operate by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) of the individual trees.
+The method combines Breiman's "bagging" idea and the random selection of features, correcting for decision trees' habit of overfitting to their training set.

+Gradient boosting is another machine learning algorithm for classification.
+It produces a prediction model in the form of an ensemble of weak prediction models, typically decision trees.
+Gradient boosting fits an additive model in a forward stage-wise manner.
+In each stage, it introduces a weak learner to compensate the shortcomings of existing weak learners, which allows optimization of an arbitrary differentiable loss function.

+Support vector Machines(SVM) are set of related supervised learning methods for classification and regression, which minimizes the empirical classification error and maximize the geometric margin.
+SVM map the input vector into a higher dimensional space where the maximal separating hyper plane is constructed.
+Maximizing the distance between different parallel hyper planes, SVM come up with the classification of the input vector.

+# Tuning Parameters
+For each of the algorithms, we create functions to fit them on the dataset respectively.
+There are two different ways to fit these methods: if the user pre-defines the set of the parameters, we will use cross validation to find the best estimators and their relative labels; if the user does not define the parameters, the functions will use the default values to fit the models.

+For random forests, we tune n_estimators, max_feature and importance_level. n_estimators represents the number of trees in the forest.
+The larger, the more accurate.
+However, it takes considerable amount of computational time when increasing forest size. max_features represents the number of features to consider when looking for the best split. max_depth represents the maximum depth of the tree.
+The larger, the more accurate.
+However, it takes considerable amount of computational time when increasing tree size.

+For gradient boosting, we tune n_estimators and learning_rate. n_estimators represent the number of boosting stages to perform.
+Gradient boosting is fairly robust to over-fitting, therefore, a larger number represents more performing stages, usually leading to better performance. learning_rate will shrink the contribution of each tree by the value of learning_rate.
+There is a trade-off between learning_rate and n_estimators.
+We use GridSearch to tune the learning_rate in order to find the best estimator.

+For SVM, we tune C and gamma.
+C represents the penalty parameter of the error term.
+It trades off misclassification of training examples against simplicity of the decision surface.
+A low C makes the decision surface smooth, while a high C aims at classifying all training examples correctly.
+Gamma is the Kernel coefficient for ‘rbf’, ‘poly’ and ‘sigmoid'.
+It defines how far the influence of a single training example reaches, with low values meaning ‘far’ and high values meaning ‘close’.

+# Model Assessment
+Based on the performance

 **Unsupervised learning**

 Unsupervised learning algorithms, K-means and hierarchical clustering, are included in the subpackage `classification`.
 Unlike other clustering problems where no ground truth is available, the biological information of the mice allows us to group the 16 strains into 6 larger mouse families, although the ‘distances’ among the families are unknown and may not be comparable at all.
 Hence, cluster numbers from 2 to 16 should all be tried out to find the optimal.
 Here, we briefly describe the two algorithms and the usage of the related functions.